gt0410/gt0410/README.md

 ### Hi there 👋
 I am Gowtham.
 I work in the intersection of humans and machines.

-- 👨‍💻 I have been working on Data Analyticcs/ Machine Learning projects for more than 2 years.
+- 👨‍💻 I have been working on Data Analyticcs/ Machine Learning projects for 3 years.

 - 📫 You can reach me at gteja0410@gmail.com